soniajoseph/soniajoseph/_posts/20-04-29-deep-learning-neuro.md

 One idea is measuring neural response in the vlPFC to an artificial neural net trained on images.
 We can then manipulate the stimuli to measure activations in the vlPFC.
 If our goal-driven model is predictive of responses, we can check whether the intermediate layers are also predictive of IT, V4, V2, and V1, in line with the [original findings for the IT](https://www.pnas.org/content/111/23/8619).

-*Read more about using goal-driven neural nets on the prefonrtal cortex [here](https://soniajoseph.github.io/computational%20neuroscience/deep-learning-models-prefrontal-cortex/)*.
+*Read more about using goal-driven neural nets on the prefrontal cortex [here](https://soniajoseph.github.io/computational%20neuroscience/deep-learning-models-prefrontal-cortex/)*.

 ## Mapping Out Architecture Space: CapsuleNets